 Videos length: 2 hours

-Larry McEnerney is (was?) the director of the writing program of the University of Chicago.
+Larry McEnerney is (was?) the director of the writing program at the University of Chicago.

 He was known in academia for having a much more “readers-oriented” view about writing than his peers.